Constructive nonlocal games with very small classical values: Construction of games with low classical values

 {\it Explicit construction of the game.} The above scheme allows us to apply this approach to matrices of the form \eqref{eq:ones}.
-Our strategy will be the following: we shall construct that the condition (iv) is not satisfied for arbitrary sets $X_1,X_2$ satisfying (i).
+Our strategy will be the following: we shall construct a matrix $M$ such that the condition (iv) is not satisfied for arbitrary sets $X_1,X_2$ satisfying (i).

 Note that the condition (iv) fails if we take $k_{ij}$ from a sequence

 This follows from the uniqueness of a representation of an integer in base $2$ and the fact that the $0$'s in the sums in the condition (iv) corresponding to the $1$'s from the first row and the first column in \eqref{eq:ones} can be ignored, because by (ii) and (iii), the set $X$ can contain at most $3$ such elements.
 Essentially the same argument works for any $(k_l)$ such that $k_0 \geq 1$ and $k_l\geq2k_{l-1}$ for all $l\geq 1$.